Feed-in tariff: Algeria

-Other consumers (industry, agriculture...etc.) pay 4.17 DZD/kWh.
+Other consumers (industry, agriculture, etc.) pay 4.17 DZD/kWh.

 The feed-in tariff provides bonuses for electricity generated by cogeneration of 160%, taking into account thermal energy use of 20% of all primary energy used.
-The bonuses for solar generated electricity and cogeneration are cumulative.
-Remuneration of the generated electricity is guaranteed over the whole plant lifetime.
+The bonuses for solar-generated electricity and cogeneration are cumulative.
+Remuneration of the generated electricity is guaranteed over the whole plant's lifetime.

 Australia

 Feed-in tariffs were introduced in 2008 in South Australia and Queensland, 2009 in the Australian Capital Territory and Victoria, and 2010 in New South Wales, Tasmania, and Western Australia.
 The Northern Territory offers only local feed-in tariff schemes.
 A uniform federal scheme to supersede all State schemes was proposed by Tasmanian Greens Senator Christine Milne but was not enacted.
-By mid-2011, Feed-in tariff in NSW and ACT had been closed to new generators as the installed capacity cap had been reached.
+By mid-2011, Feed-in tariff in NSW and the ACT had been closed to new generators as the installed capacity cap had been reached.
 In NSW, both the Feed-in tariff and the cap were cut due to the overly generous original settings.
 The new conservative Victorian government replaced the original Feed-in tariff with a less generous transitional Feed-in tariff of 25 cents per kilowatt-hour for any power generated excess to the generator's usage, pending the outcome of an inquiry by the Victorian Competition and Efficiency Commission.
 This does not meet the normal definition and has been referred to as a "fake feed-in tariff".
-It is net metering with a payment for any kilowatt credit instead of the normal roll over.
+It is net metering with a payment for any kilowatt credit instead of the normal rollover.